Scalable Casino Platform Architecture: A Practical Guide

 • bonus evaluation (when possible)

-Data design for database scalability and money safety
+Data design for scale and money safety

 Scalable and safe architecture diagram showing transactional database for wallets and bets connected via an event stream to an analytics database for reporting and analysis, with scaling methods like read replicas, partitioning, caching, and query optimization